Miltonly/Streets/Laking Terrace

 How fast do homes sell on Laking Terrace?

 Homes on Laking Terrace typically find buyers within a few months.
-The typical days on market runs around four months.
+Recent activity suggests a market that moves at a steady pace without significant urgency.

 What kinds of homes are on Laking Terrace?